-Policy context
+Policy Context

-Local Plan policies
+Local Plan Policies

 - 56. The Swindon Borough Local Plan 2026 is the main development plan document for the CNDP. - 57.
-The entire parish is washed over by the North Wessex Area of Outstanding Natural Beauty (AONB).
-Relevant policies are set out in local plan policy EN5 and the North
+The entire parish is washed over by the North Wessex Downs National Landscape.
+Relevant policies are set out in local plan policy EN5 and the North Wessex Downs

-8 National Planning Policy Framework 2023, paras.
+&lt;sup>8 National Planning Policy Framework 2024, paras.
 7, 8.

-- Wessex Downs AONB Management Plan9.
-Chiseldon is identified as being location in the Down Plain and Scarp landscape area10. - 58.
-Local Plan policy SD2 identifies Chiseldon Parish as an "other village" where development will be supported within the rural settlement boundaries where it delivers at least the quantum of development identified in the local plan and responds positively to address local needs.
-Other relevant policies are: - Policy B04 which encourages a co-ordinated and consistent approach to biodiversity conservation across the AONB and its setting which invites the NDP to make provision for specific biodiversity net gain projects. - Policy B08 which encourages the improvement of connections between people and the natural environment and promote access to nature throughout the AONB. - Policy HE05 which promotes the production and publication of 'local lists' of heritage - Policy DE01 which encourages all proposals for new development, redevelopment and re-use to conserve and enhance the natural beauty of the North Wessex Downs and opposes forms of development that fail to conserve and enhance the character and quality of the AONB and its setting. - Policy DE08 which seeks to avoid and reduce light pollution, including control of lighting schemes or other developments that threaten the integrity of dark night skies over the North Wessex Downs. - Policy DE16 which encourages local community to identify local needs and assist in the conservation and enhancement of local distinctiveness through the preparation of neighbourhood plans. - Policies TLA 12 and 13 support responsible use of rights of way, and encourage the creation and maintenance of new permissive and definitive routes that link existing routes and enable recreational walkers, cyclists, riders and carriage-drivers to avoid busy roads. - Chiseldon parish is mainly agricultural outside the developed areas.
+- AONB Management Plan 2019-2024.
+Chiseldon is identified as being located in the Down Plain and Scarp landscape area. - 58.
+Swindon Local Plan Policy SD2 identifies Chiseldon Parish as an "other village" where development will be supported within the rural settlement boundaries where it delivers at least the quantum of development identified in the Swindon Local Plan and responds positively to address local needs.
+Other relevant policies are: - Policy B04 which encourages a co-ordinated and consistent approach to biodiversity conservation across the National Landscape and its setting which invites the NDP to make provision for specific Biodiversity Net Gain projects. - Policy B08 which encourages the improvement of connections between people and the natural environment and promotes access to nature throughout the National Landscape. - Policy HE05 which promotes the production and publication of 'local lists' of heritage assets. - Policy DE01 which encourages all proposals for new development, redevelopment and re-use to conserve and enhance the natural beauty of the North Wessex Downs and opposes forms of development that fail to conserve and enhance the character and quality of the National Landscape and its setting. - Policy DE08 which seeks to avoid and reduce light pollution, including control of lighting schemes or other developments that threaten the integrity of dark night skies over the North Wessex Downs. - Policy DE16 which encourages local community to identify local needs and assist in the conservation and enhancement of local distinctiveness through the preparation of neighbourhood plans. - Policies TLA 12 and 13 support responsible use of rights of way, and encourage the creation and maintenance of new permissive and definitive routes that link existing routes and enable recreational walkers, cyclists, riders and carriage-drivers to avoid busy roads. - 59.
+Chiseldon Parish is mainly agricultural outside the developed areas.
 Development boundaries have been identified in Local Plan policy SD2 for Chiseldon and Badbury.
 These are shown in Figure 10.
 The settlements are not identified as containing primary or secondary retail frontages.
 Local Plan policy SD2 supports development in smaller villages such as Chiseldon but outside the village, development in the countryside will be permitted to meet local needs (including where identified in a neighbourhood plan) and for the expansion of tourist and visitor facilities. - 60.
 Policy LN1: Local and Neighbourhood Planning sets out how the Borough will engage in the neighbourhood planning process.

-9 Management Plan - North Wessex Downs AONB
+&lt;sup>9 Management Plan - North Wessex Downs AONB

-10 North Wessex Downs Management Plan Figure 4.
+&lt;sup>10 See North Wessex Downs Management Plan Figure 4.